guitsilva/docker-latex/README.md

 and execute VS Code's command `Remote-Containers: Reopen in Container`.

-## Versioning

-We use [SemVer](semver.org) for versioning.
-See the [tags on this repository](https://github.com/guitsilva/docker-latex/tags), for the versions available.

 ## License

 This project is licensed under the MIT License - see the